-Note: This column is part one of a six-part series on the characteristics of white male culture.
+Note: This column is part of a series on the six primary characteristics of white male culture.
 We will work to examine how these traits show up in the world and tie them to events and behaviors that are in plain view of everyone who follows current events in the US and around the world.

 During the longest government shutdown in US history, speaker of the House Nancy Pelosi was asked by a reporter if she considered herself an equal to President Trump.
 It was a loaded question, asked during a political power struggle with President on one side and Speaker Pelosi on the other.
 President Trump is, well, THE PRESIDENT and the Speaker of the House role is #3 in the succession behind the Vice President.
 Everyone who covers politics knows this fact, including the reporter, so what was she really asking?

 Without talking to her, we can’t be sure what her mindset or motivations were, but this exchange is an example how we in the US are aware of and value hierarchy and power.
 As proof, note the reporter did not ask the Speaker about how her relationship with the President was withstanding the strain of the disagreement driven by the government shut-down.
 Nor did she ask anything about the intense emotions and feelings that are the underpinnings of such a high stakes and public power struggle.